• Skip to main content

 Jump to Recipe

-Our family loves barbecue chicken wings but the ones you get when eating out are a surefire recipe for one nasty headache.
-The reason is that commercially prepared barbecue sauces are loaded with MSG using one of a number of aliases on the ingredients label designed to fool the consumer into complacency.
+Our family loves barbecue chicken wings but the ones you get when eating out are a surefire recipe for a nasty headache.

 Print

-Barbecue Chicken Marinade Recipe
+Barbecue Chicken Wings Marinade

 Prep Time 5 minutes